MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ### Change matching rules to a different attribute already populated in Microsoft Entra ID

 The default matching rules for applications in the application gallery rely upon attributes which are commonly present on all Microsoft Entra ID users in all Microsoft customers, such as `userPrincipalName`.
-This is suitable for general-purpose testing or for provisioning into a new application that currently has no users.
-However many organizations may have already populated Microsoft Entra ID users with other attributes relevant to their organization, such as an employee Id.
+These rules are suitable for general-purpose testing or for provisioning into a new application that currently has no users.
+However many organizations may have already populated Microsoft Entra ID users with other attributes relevant to their organization, such as an employee ID.
 If there is another attribute suitable for matching, then update the Microsoft Entra application provisioning configuration to have this attribute be included in the matching rule.

 ### Configure inbound provisioning from an HR source to Microsoft Entra ID

 Ideally organizations that have been provisioning users into multiple applications independently, should rely upon common identifiers for users derived from an authoritative source such as a HR system.
-Many HR systems have properties which function well as identifiers, such as `employeeId` that can be treated as unique so that no two people have the same employee ID.
+Many HR systems have properties that function well as identifiers, such as `employeeId` that can be treated as unique so that no two people have the same employee ID.
 If you have an HR source, such as Workday or SuccessFactors, then bringing in attributes such as an employeeId from that source can often make a suitable matching rule.

 To use an attribute with values obtained from an authoritative source for matching, perform the following steps.

 1. Select an appropriate Microsoft Entra ID user schema attribute, or extend the Microsoft Entra user schema with a new attribute, whose values will correspond to a property of a user in the application.
-1. Ensure that property is also present in a HR source for all people who have accounts in Microsoft Entra ID and the application.
+1. Ensure that property is also present in an HR source for all people who have accounts in Microsoft Entra ID and the application.
 1. Configure inbound provisioning from that HR source to Microsoft Entra ID.
 1. Wait for the users in Microsoft Entra ID to be updated with new attributes.
 1. Update the Microsoft Entra application provisioning configuration to have this attribute be included in the matching rule.

 ### Create users in Windows Server AD for users in the application who will need continued application access